Vibrant & Colorful DIY Gel Eyeshadows

 I don’t know about you ladies, but my makeup collection is incomplete without a beautiful selection of vivid eyeshadows.
-These wonderful little gel eyeshadows were probably the easiest of all of my makeup projects to make.
+These wonderful little DIY gel eyeshadows were probably the easiest of all of my makeup projects to make.

 Generally, DIY makeup recipes are hard.
 Products have to look a certain way on the skin.
 Formulating something that looks both beautiful and professional is a challenge.
-But this DIY gel eyeshadow is so simple that absolutely anyone could make it.
+But this gel eyeshadow is so simple that absolutely anyone could make it.
 Yet they are so durable and long-lasting as well.
 What’s not to like?

-The vibrancy of this homemade gel eyeshadow is huge.
 When we’re talking in terms of how strong a makeup product’s pigments are, we use the phrase ‘color payoff’.
 With this product, that payoff is very high!

 Don’t get me wrong, I wouldn’t use such strong colors on my eyes for everyday use, generally, I go with my powder eyeshadows.
 But I know I’ll reach for a bold and out-there eyeshadow for special occasions.
 If that sounds like you, you’ll adore them!

 And you get all this for just two ingredients.
 Yes, that’s it, just two simple ingredients.
-I wasn’t joking when I said this diy gel eyeshadow recipe was easy.
+I wasn’t joking when I said this DIY gel eyeshadow recipe was easy.
 In fact, the hardest part is getting it into the tube!

 What Ingredients Am I Using & Why